Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Manasteel requires steel

 ## BuildCraft
-- Fuel is made in the Immersive Engineering refinery, and requires Ender IO Rocket Fuel + Oil.
+- Fuel is made in the Immersive Engineering refinery, and requires Kerosene + Oil.
 - Engines require metal plates.
 - A number of recipes from other mods are crafted on the Assembly Table
 - Refinery is removed -- use the Immersive Engineering Refinery for Fuel and Ethanol